 - The appearance of a gray curtain in your visual field

 If you notice flashes and floaters, these symptoms do not automatically mean that you have a retinal tear or detachment.
 If they are severe or sudden, it is important to seek medical attention.
 Any loss of vision should also be evaluated right away.

 If the retina is torn, take care of it right away to reduce the risk of a complete detachment.
 Laser surgery and cryopexy are the most common treatment methods for a tear.

 Laser surgery is referred to as photocoagulation.
-The purpose of the surgery is to create scar tissue or to destroy or shrink abnormal retinal structures.
+The purpose of the surgery is to create scar tissue in retinal structures.
 These actions can help to prevent a full detachment.